danielsaidi/website_danielsaidi/_posts/2013/2013-11-08-jimmy-nilsson-jon-gyllenswärd-less-is-more.md

 ---
-title:  "Jimmy Nilsson & Jon Gyllensward: Less is more! - When it comes to art and software"
+title: Jimmy Nilsson & Jon Gyllensward - Less is more!
+When it comes to art and software
 date:  2013-11-08 09:54:00 +0100
+tags:  conference
 categories: conferences
-tags: 	conference
 ---

 My fourth session of the day was a case study from Sirius International, where my old colleague Jon Gyllenswärd and friend and Jimmy Nilsson from factor 10 talked